TanvirApon/Lab_Management_System/README.md

 # Lab Management System

 The Lab Management System is a console-based application designed to maintain records and manage PCs in a lab.
-It allows users to store and retrieve information about each PC, including PC number, operating system, and status.
-The application provides functionalities such as adding, updating, removing, and searching for PCs, as well as displaying information about all the PCs in the lab.
+It allows users to store and retrieve information about each PC, including PC number, installed operating system, and status.
+The application provides functionalities such as adding, updating, and removing PCs, as well as displaying information about all the PCs in the lab.

 ## Features

-- PC Information: Each PC in the lab has details such as PC number, installed operating system, and status.
+- PC Information: Each PC in the lab has details such as PC number, operating system, and status.

 - Add PC: Users can add a new PC to the lab by entering the required information.